ram-sriram/Viewers/platform/docs/docs/development/getting-started.md

 ### Fork & Clone

-If you intend to contribute back changes, or if you would like to pull updates we make to the OHIF Viewer, then follow these steps:
+If you intend to contribute back changes, or if you would like to pull updates we make to the Cure Assist, then follow these steps:

 - [Fork][fork-a-repo] the [OHIF/Viewers][ohif-viewers-repo] repository
 - [Create a local clone][clone-a-repo] of your fork